pentaphobe/LD26/README.md

 ## My LudumDare-26 entry

-### Nothing to see here
+### Journal

+#### 1:30pm
-I'm still brainstorming, but taking a break to just get the environment all set up and clean.
+	- I'm still brainstorming, but taking a break to just get the environment all set up and clean.
+#### 4pm
+	- Got a generic state machine which will be used for UI, sub-game state and Actors
+	- up next: add simple level map and a base actor for movement test
+		- skipping any pathfinding for now, it can be added as a bonus if I'm a good code monkey

 ### Notes